39: The Family on Mission (John 5:19-30)

 But now there is a Son of Man, who only ever does what the Father tells Him to do and so He is able to reclaim the authority that was given to mankind from the usurper satan and return it to His Father, who will in turn return it to Jesus who as both Son of God and Son of Man now carries “all authority in heaven and on earth” as Jesus Himself states in Matthew 28:18:

 “All authority in heaven and on earth has been given to me.”

 And that authority extends to the living and the dead.

 “Do not marvel at this, for an hour is coming when all who are in the tombs will hear his voice and come out, those who have done good to the resurrection of life, and those who have done evil to the resurrection of judgment.”
 (John 5:28-29)

 What is the Family mission (part 1c)?
-The raising of the dead that is the soul.
+The resurrection of the soul.
 The very essence of our being will be resurrected.
 It doesn’t matter whether we were buried in the ground, died at sea or incinerated in a fire.
 It doesn’t matter how many millions of pieces our dead bodies may have disintegrated into.
 One day our souls, the essence of who we are, will hear the voice of Jesus calling us out and everyone of us, even those who would wish to stay dead where they are, will have to respond.
 Then there will be two clear destinations.
-The resurrection to eternal life and the resurrection to judgement.
+The resurrection to eternal life and the resurrection to judgement and eternal separation from God.
 God has already made it perfectly clear that He wants “all” to end up at the first and avoid the second.
 The only way to secure a ticket to the right destination is to get it from the only One who has the authority to give it.
 Jesus is the only One who has that authority, it is eternally vital that we receive and believe in Him.

 Just in case we have forgotten where Jesus started in all of this, He now reminds us.
 He is not doing this by Himself and for His own ends, He is simply serving the will and good pleasure of His Father: